onflow/flow/flips/20211210-cadence-numeric-supertypes.md

 ## Objective

-Statically disallow arithmetic operations on numeric supertypes, as they may or may not succeed at run-time.
+Statically disallow arithmetic and comparison operations on numeric supertypes, as they may or may not succeed at run-time.
 The idea is to make the current behavior that happens under the hood, more explicit to the developers, and by doing so, help them to avoid any unintentional/unforeseen behaviors.